Our commitment to privacy

 - Print, data capture, mailing and distribution houses.

-The Centre for Invasive Species Solutions may also disclose personal information in circumstances where it is required or authorised to do so by law.
+CISS may also disclose Personal Information in circumstances where it is required or authorised to do so by law.
 This includes where we consider disclosure is reasonably necessary to avoid serious risks to health or safety or for the investigation of unlawful or seriously improper conduct, or where we are required to disclose by the order of a court or tribunal.

-If you attend or participate in an Centre for Invasive Species Solutions conference or event, your name, organisation and contact details may be used to compile a delegate list that is made available to other delegates, speakers, event organiser, accommodation providers, service providers, event sponsors and persons associated with related events.
-However, when collecting the information we will always give you the opportunity to elect that your personal information not be used or disclosed for this purpose.
+If you attend or participate in a CISS conference or event, your name, organisation and contact details may be used to compile a delegate list that is made available to other delegates, speakers, event organiser, accommodation providers, service providers, event sponsors and persons associated with related events.
+However, when collecting the information, we will always give you the opportunity to elect that your Personal Information not be used or disclosed for this purpose.

-The Centre for Invasive Species Solutions does not supply, sell or rent the personal information it collects to unrelated third parties for the purpose of marketing those third parties’ products or services. the Centre for Invasive Species Solutions may send you information from time to time about its own activities, programs and services.
-If you do not want to receive such information you should contact the Centre for Invasive Species Solutions Office Manager Building 22, University of Canberra, Bruce ACT 2617.
+CISS does not supply, sell or rent the Personal Information it collects to unrelated third parties for the purpose of marketing those third parties’ products or services.
+CISS may send you information from time to time about its own activities, programs and services.
+If you do not want to receive such information you should contact the CISS Office Manager, Building 22, University of Canberra, Bruce ACT 2617.
 We will then remove you from our mailing lists.

-The Centre for Invasive Species Solutions uses contracted IT service providers who may store personal information in or route personal information through servers and or data storage facilities located outside Australia, which may include in Singapore and the United States.
+CISS uses contracted IT service providers who may store Personal Information in or route Personal Information through servers and or data storage facilities located outside Australia, which may include Asia and the United States.

-When you visit the Centre for Invasive Species Solutions related websites, our web server may download a cookie to your computer.
+To improve your experience on our sites, we may use ‘cookies’.
+When you visit the CISS website or CISS related websites, our web server may download a cookie to your computer.
 A cookie is a small piece of information sent by our server to your browser.
 To protect your privacy, your browser only permits a web site to access the cookies it has already sent to you, not the cookies sent to you by other sites.
 If you do not wish to receive any cookies, you may set your browser to refuse them; go to the browser’s help menu for instructions.
-Cookies do not contain personal information about users.
+Cookies do not contain Personal Information about users.
 However, cookies can identify a user’s browser.
-The cookies transferred by the Centre for Invasive Species Solutions related websites are used for such things as capturing information about a user’s web browser, controlling a pop-up window or enabling login access to password protected areas of the website.
+The cookies transferred by CISS and CISS related websites are used for such things as capturing information about a user’s web browser, controlling a pop-up window or enabling login access to password protected areas of the website.

 Access and correction

-At any time you can advise the Centre for Invasive Species Solutions of changes to your personal information.
+At any time, you can advise CISS of changes to your Personal Information.

-You have the right to ask for access to any personal information we hold about you, and to ask us to correct any inaccuracy in that information.
+You have the right to ask for access to any Personal Information we hold about you, and to ask us to correct any inaccuracy in and / or to withdraw that information.
 There are some exceptions to this set out in the Privacy Act 1988.

-If you make a request for access or correction, the Centre for Invasive Species Solutions will ask to verify your identify and specify what information you require the Centre for Invasive Species Solutions may ask the reason for your request so we can assist you most effectively.
+If you make a request for access, correction or withdrawal, CISS will ask you to verify your identify and specify what information you require.
+CISS may ask the reason for your request so we can assist you most effectively.
 However, you are under no obligation to provide a reason if you do not wish to.

 Complaints about Privacy

-The Centre for Invasive Species Solutions takes breaches seriously and has procedures to help identify and resolve a breach, potential breach or complaint as quickly as possible.
-This includes appropriate escalation processes to the Centre for Invasive Species Solutions Executive Management Team and CEO and notification processes in the event of a breach.
+CISS takes breaches seriously and has a Data Breach Response Plan and policy in place.
+These procedures help identify and resolve a breach, potential breach or complaint as quickly as possible.
+This includes appropriate escalation processes to the CISS Data Management Response Team, the Executive Management Team and CEO and notification processes in the event of a breach.

-If you want to make a privacy complaint, you should contact the Centre for Invasive Species Solutions Office Manager Building 22, University of Canberra, Bruce ACT or email@example.com about the way we handle your personal information.
-Complaints are forwarded to the Business Manager for investigation.
+If you wish to make a privacy complaint, you should contact the CISS Office Manager Building 22, University of Canberra, Bruce ACT 02 6201 2887 or firstname.lastname@example.org about the way we handle your Personal Information.
+Complaints are forwarded to the General Manager for investigation.
 You will be notified of the process for dealing with the breach or potential breach.
-Your complaint will be investigated and a genuine attempt made to negotiate a resolution with you.
+Your complaint will be investigated, and a genuine attempt made to negotiate a resolution with you.